What You Need to Know About Hiring a Qualified China Sourcing Agent

 - Balance of the mold/tooling costs is due after sample approval.

 - Production parts – 30% deposit by wire transfer after sample approval.
 Balance when the order is packed and ready to ship from China.
+This is standard throughout China.
+It is exceptionally rare to find a factory willing to do payment after delivery.

 Our assumption is that you have fully engineered, prototyped, and tested your product, and that all drawings or samples provided to us are final and a complete representation of the product as you want it made.
 Production factories in China do not do engineering and design work; you will need to have completed this process before going to production.
 Once the molds and/or tooling are made, any further changes will result in rework charges that are the responsibility of the customer.